CIT28/files/w9/ps2p1.md

     - 10 points
 5. Did you include all the required content in the README.md file
     - 25 points
-6. Create and ERD from your schema, this will be covered in attendance and link it from your README.md file
+6. Create an ERD image file from the output of your .schema, this will be covered in attendance and link it from your README.md file
     - 10 points

 7. After submitting your work, watch the solution video and then make any changes needed and update your README.md with a new sub heading My Grade and then based on the work you completed and how it compared to mine give you self a grade.
 If you feel you solution was better or how your approach was different you can discuss that in this part of your work.
 The more justifiy your grade the more likely I would agree